 We have found that it is best to start a meeting because it will first of all benefit your own recovery.
 The recoveries of fellow addicts come second.

-You can contact our Fellowship Services Office and order a group starter pack.
-Orders can be placed online at FSO and we ship orders on a Wednesday.
-Starter Packs are free to all new groups and contain a basic literature package.
+You can order a Group Starter Kit from our shop.
+Orders can be placed online at FSO and we ship orders on a Sunday.
+Group Starter Kits are $20 and contain a basic literature package.

 Keeping your meeting going